krABMaga/krABMaga.github.io/content/_index.md

   2D real space with coordinates represented by 2D f64 tuples (`Real2D`).

 - `Grid2D`, a discrete field representing agents locations as 2D i64 tuples (`Int2D`).
 This structure keeps two copies of a DBDashMap in sync, one the inverse of the other, to allow constant time access both by key (agent) and by value (position).
+There are two kind of Grid based on density, `SparseGrid2D` and `DenseGrid2D`

 - `NumberGrid2D`, a simpler version of the `Grid2D` to use with simpler values.
 This is useful to represent simulation spaces covered by a simple entity that can be represented with a non-agent structure.
 This data structure can be used with any structure that can be cloned, most notably simple primitive values such as f64s.
+As the previous grid, there are two implementations: `SparseNumberGrid2D` and `DenseNumberGrid2D`